 Building the infrastructure to hire and train specialized auditors to conduct audits at each site is both time consuming and costly.
 The QSAP reduces those costs.

 According to Chris McClain, vice president of New Business Development and Sales at Be The Match BioTherapies, the cost for a cell and gene therapy company to complete an audit of one collection center and cell therapy lab for compliance to GTP and GMP can range from $5,000 to $7,000.
 That doesn’t include the cost of hiring and training auditors.

 Through Be The Match BioTherapies’ QSAP, for example, cell and gene therapy companies can purchase the audit results for an approximate $3,500 license fee, with an option to renew every two years – approximately half the price therapy developers would normally pay.

 Activate cell collection centers and cell therapy labs sooner

 Licensing audit results through the QSAP eliminates the need for duplicative quality system audits, and allows cell and gene therapy companies to more efficiently move centers and labs from qualification to actively collecting and processing starting material.

 Typically, sites receive a four- to six-week notice that an audit will occur, the on-site audit itself takes one to two days, and corrective actions from findings are completed within a month post-audit.

 Instead of taking weeks to months of time required to ensure quality compliance of a collection site, cell and gene therapy developers can license the audit results through the QSAP and get collection centers and cell therapy labs activated sooner.

->

-> Download additional information about the Quality System Audit Program offered by Be The Match BioTherapies
+Get additional information on the Be The Match BioTherapies Quality System Audit Program>